andy489/Data_Structures_and_Algorithms/Trees/Introduction to Trees.md

 The height of a tree is equal to the maximum level of any node in the tree.
 The height of the tree in our example is three.

+We can define an empty tree as a tree with no node and we can say that height of an empty tree is minus one (-1).

 Now that we have defined the basic vocabulary, we can give two more definitions of a tree: one involving nodes and edges, and other a recursive definition:

 **Definition one:** A tree consists of a set of nodes and a set of edges that connect pairs of nodes.
 A tree has the following properties: